Fiscally Ready Communities: Financial Best Practices Webinar

 What will be covered:

 - How to compare your community with other distinguished local budgets in Michigan.

 - Understanding how the tax base provides revenue

 - Understanding volatile revenue

 - Forecasting revenue and expenditures

-- How spending in the present will have an impact on the future.
+- How spending in the present will have an impact on future decisions

-Registration for Fiscally Ready Communities: Budgeting for Fiscal Sustainability is open.
+Registration for Fiscally Ready Communities: Financial Best Practices Webinar is open.